 The house held but a half day session on the 22nd.
-Most of the time was devoted to a discussion of the merits of Representative Fowler's bill relating to the redemption of land sold for taxes.
-In committee of the whole the measure was recommended for indefinite postponement, and this recommendation was afterward carried out by the house.
+Most of the time' was devoted to a discussion of the merits of Representative Fowler's bill relating to the rademption of land sold for taxes.
+In committee of the! whole the measure was recommended for indefinite postponement, and this recommendation was afterward carried out by the house.
 It was urged that the bill conflicted with the terms of another measure favorably passed upon by the committee of the whole and awaiting final consideration.

-Senator Crounse introduced a bill which provides for the sale, either at auction or private sale, of the property belonging to the state and known as the governor's mansion, the bill providing that the money shall be turned into the state treasury.
+Senator Crounse introduced a bill which provides for the sale, either at auction or private sale, of the property belonging to the state and known as the governor's mansion, the bill. providing that the money shall be turned into the state treasury.

-Senator Miller's bill, providing for stipulated sums to be paid county commissioners provides that county commissioners and county supervisors shall each be allowed for the time they shall be actually and necessarily employed in the duties of their office, the sum of \$3 per day, and 5 cents per mile for each mile necessarily traveled; provided, however, that in counties not having more than 5,000 inhabitants their per diem shall not exceed \$100 per year.
+Senator Miller's bill, providing for stipulated sums to be paid county commissioners provides that county commissioners and county supervisors shall each be allowed for the time they shall be actually and necessarily employed in the duties of their office. the sum of \$3 per day, and 5 cents per mile for each mile necessarily traveled; provided, however, that in counties not having more than 5,000 inhabitants their per diem shall not exceed \$100 per year.

-By a vote of 84 to 7 Van Baskirk's hide inspection bill passed the house, and the governor's signature is the only thing lacking now to make it a law.
-It contains an emergency clause and will therefore become effective as soon as signed by the governor.
+By a vote of 84 to 7 Van Baskirk's hide inspection bill passed the house, and the governor's signature is the and will therefore become effective as

 Four bills introduced by McCarthy and indorsed by the State Bar association were taken up by the house and passed without debate.
-These were numbered 230, 232, 233 and 234, and all were recommended for passage by the committee of the whole.
-They affect supreme court procedure, especially in the manner of appealing and disposition of cases.
-Among new pills introduced is one by Senator O'Neill, providing for the appointment of a deputy auditor for recommended for passage.
+These were numbered 230, 232, 233 and 234, ty years nor less than one year for and all were recommended for passage kidnaping a child under the age of 18 by the committee of the whole.
+They years, was placed on third reading and affect supreme court procedure, espepassed without a dissenting vote.
+An | cially in the manner of appealing and

+Among new pills introduced is one laws relating to cities of the first by Senator O'Neill, providing for the class, was considered at length and appointment of a deputy auditor for recommended for passage.
 Senate file the insurance department.
-The bill 153, by Oleson, permitting residents provides that the auditor of public acin the center of a section of land to counts shall have power to appoint a deputy for the insurance department of indefinitely postponed.
-House roll 61. his office, who shall give a bond to the state in the sum of \$5,000.
-The poned.
-It related to "roads" and the deputy, when authorized or acting for, or instead of the auditor, in all matered by house rolls 56 and 58, which ter pertaining to insurance, shall have and may exercise the same power and
+The bill 153. by Oleson, permitting residents provides that the auditor of public acin the center of a section of land to counts shall have power to appoint a have a road to the outside world, was deputy for the insurance department of indefinitely postponed.
+House roll 61, his office, who shall give a bond to noned.
+It related to "roads" and the deputy, when authorized or acting for.